-Using the criteria in section V.A.3.a (below) the Retention/Tenure Review Committee shall evaluate each probationary faculty member's performance based on the completed Annual Faculty Activity Report, vita, department Annual Merit Review data, classroom mentor and peer evaluator reports, student evaluations of instruction (SEIs), and any other information, written or oral, presented to the committee.
+Using the criteria in Section V.A.3.a, the Retention/Tenure Review Committee shall evaluate each probationary faculty member's performance based on the completed Annual Faculty Activity Report, vita, department Annual Merit Review data, peer evaluation letters, student learning environment survey, and any other information, written or oral, presented to the committee.
 In addition, the committee will consider the expertise of the faculty member under review and the need for this expertise in support of its department programs.

-In order to obtain a recommendation for reappointment, the probationary faculty member's performance must be judged to be satisfactory (see section V.A.3.a) and must show potential for continued professional growth.
+To obtain a recommendation for reappointment, the probationary faculty member's performance must be judged to be satisfactory and must show potential for continued professional growth.
 To obtain a recommendation for the granting of tenure, the faculty member under review must have demonstrated performance comparable to that of their tenured peers and have potential for promotion to the upper faculty ranks.
 Votes shall be cast by a show of hands on a motion to retain.
-Recommendations for reappointment ("retention") must receive the support of the majority of the committee as defined in section II.D.
+Recommendations for reappointment ("retention") must receive the support of the majority of the committee as defined in Section II.D.
 A recommendation for reappointment that constitutes a tenure decision must receive the support of two-thirds of the committee.
 The results of the vote shall be recorded and included in the recommendation submitted to the dean.